MORE ON EVENTS IN LIBYA (Videos and reports)

 afrol News, 28 February The two Libyan fighter planes landed at the international airport in Valletta, Malta, on 21 February, after the pilots had deserted in protest against an order to bomb protesters demanding the resignation of Muammar Gaddafi. already returning to shore Maltese, the two pilots requested political asylum in Malta, but Gadhafi has obviously not lost hope of retrieving the two fighter jets, made in France, with those who had fled the two pilots.

+On Wednesday, the Libyan leader sent a plane to Malta with seven pilots on board, confirmed yesterday at a press conference the Prime Minister of Malta, Lawrence Gonzi.
 However, according Gonzi, the plane was denied landing permission and had to return to Libya, since the aircraft does not present any plan or flight path nor informed about the identity of the crew and passengers on the plane .
 Gonzi refused further reports in some media, in stating that Gaddafi's daughter was a person who was in the plane they refused to land in Malta.

 Gonzi also confirmed that Libya has made a formal request to retrieve the two fighters, but the request has been rejected by the government of Malta.
+Yesterday, Prime Minister of Malta, which until now had been careful in his criticism of the neighboring country, clearly distanced himself from the regime of Gaddafi.

 "The Libyan regime can not deny the legitimate demands of the people, and Gaddafi's regime's days are so numbered," he said Lawrence Gonzi.
-Malta has received
+Malta has received in recent days about 8,000 refugees from Libya and expects that number to increase significantly in the coming days.

+Malta's Prime Minister also stressed that his country intends to be a basis for countries that want to use military force to overthrow the regime of Gaddafi.
 "Malta wants peace and stability return to the region as soon as possible.
 The priority now must be a coordinated international effort to bring humanitarian aid such as food and medicine to the Libyan people," Gonzi said.

 By staff writer